Accelerated B.S. in Health Education & Promotion/M.S. in Health Science

 The Department of Health Sciences offers an accelerated program that allows you to attain both a bachelor’s and master’s degree in Health Education & Promotion with Health Science in less time than it would take to pursue each degree separately.
 The accelerated B.S./M.S. in Health Education & Promotion with Health Science enables students in the Community, School or Dual tracks to substitute nine (9) units in the M.S. in Health Science program for undergraduate classes in the Health Education & Promotion Major.
 Undergraduate Health Education & Promotion majors who have successfully completed 60-80 units (junior status) may apply for admission to the B.S. to M.S.
 Program.
 Students accepted into the program begin graduate level course work during their senior year.

 Students accepted into the program begin graduate course work during their senior year.
 Nine units taken at the 500/600 level after completion of the junior year will be double-counted toward the B.S. in Health Education & Promotion and M.S in Health Science.
 The GPA for these units will be applied to the undergraduate record, but not to the graduate record.
-A bachelor's degree will be awarded to combined program students after all degree requirements for the bachelor's degree are met.
+A bachelor's degree will be awarded to accelerated program students after all degree requirements for the bachelor's degree are met.
 Students who do not complete the B.S. portion of their track/major or who do not maintain a 3.0 GPA may not proceed to the M.S. level unless deficiencies are resolved.
 Students must earn a "B" or better in the double-counted courses for the units to be applied toward the master's degree.

 - Completion of /or current enrollment in 60-80 units (may include transfer units)